Red-Bat-Man/RBM-Journaling/GIT_SETUP_GUIDE.md

 2. **Create a new repository**
    - Go to your chosen provider's website
-   - Create a new repository with an appropriate name (e.g., "digital-journal")
+   - Create a new repository with an appropriate name (e.g., "rbm-journaling")
    - Choose visibility settings (public or private) based on your preferences
    - Skip repository initialization options if available

 3. **Note your repository URL**
    - After creating the repository, you'll be provided with a URL
-   - This URL will look something like: https://github.com/username/digital-journal.git
+   - This URL will look something like: https://github.com/username/rbm-journaling.git
    - You'll need this URL to connect your local project

 ## Connecting to the Remote Repository